Oral Cancer Examinations Columbus & Grove City OH

 According to the American Cancer Society, over 30,000 cases of oral cancer are diagnosed each year, with over 7000 of these cases resulting in the death of the patient.
 Fortunately, oral cancer can be diagnosed with an annual cancer exam provided by Dr. Stehle.
 If caught early, oral cancer can be effectively treated.

 Oral cancer is a pathologic process, which begins by producing no symptoms making it hard to recognize without an exam.
 There are many types of oral cancer, including teratoma, adenocarcinoma,and melanoma.
 The most common form of oral cancer is malignant squamous cell carcinoma, which typically originates in the lip and mouth tissue.
 There are many other places in which oral cancers occur, including the tongue, salivary glands, throat, gums, and face.

 What to Expect

-If abnormalities, lesions, lumps, or leukoplakia are apparent, Drs.
-Stehle and Gordon will implement a treatment plan that is right for you.
+If abnormalities, lesions, lumps, or leukoplakia are apparent, Dr. Stehle will implement a treatment plan that is right for you.
 Treatment options vary according to the precise diagnosis but may include: excision, radiation therapy, and chemotherapy.

 It is also important to note that over 75% of oral cancers are linked with avoidable behaviors such as smoking, tobacco use, and excessive alcohol consumption.
-Drs.
-Stehle and Gordon can provide you with literature and options about quitting dangerous behaviors such as tobacco use.
+Dr. Stehle can provide you with literature and options about quitting dangerous behaviors such as tobacco use.